spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/taking-backups/overview.md

 php artisan backup:run --only-db
 ```

-If you only need to backup the files, and skip dumping databases, run:
+If you only need to backup the files, and want to skip dumping databases, run:

 ```bash
 php artisan backup:run --only-files